nd-0r/andreworals.com/src/pages/posts/Notating Stochastic Music Using DISSCO.md

 ## Extending the functionality

-After making the notation logic instantiable, it was time to create multiple of these sections from `Tempo` objects in the score and stitch them together.
+After making the notation logic instantiable, it was time to enable creating multiple of these sections from `Tempo` objects in the score and stitch them together.
 This necessitated a section manager, called the `NotationScore` class.
-The notation score has an interface for adding new
+The notation score has an interface for adding new sections from `Tempo` objects, inserting notes into the score, building the score, and finally outputting the score to a text file for compilation with lilypond.

 ```cpp
 class NotationScore {